 For more information about Twin City relationships, contact the City of Victoria's Protocol staff at 250.361.0516.

-A Friendship City is described as less formal than a Twin City relationship, though the purpose of forming a Friendship City bond may be similar to a Twin City relationship.
-The designation recognizes rewarding friendships and exchanges between cities without official Twin City agreements.
+A Friendship City is less formal than a Twin City relationship, though they share a similar purpose and relationship.
+The designation recognizes friendships and exchanges between cities without official Twin City agreements.
 It may be the first step towards recognition as an official Twin City.

-A Friendship City is a type of affiliation that is intended to enhance greater mutual understanding and provide educational, cultural and economic exchange opportunities between cities, although there does not need to be a direct historical connection.
-The main goal of Friendship City contact is to create friendship and understanding between peoples and to lay a foundation of goodwill and exchange for future generations.
+A Friendship City relationship provides educational, cultural and economic exchange opportunities between cities.
+However, there does not need to be a direct historical connection.
+Friendship Cities lay a foundation of goodwill for future generations.